watsonyanghx/CNN_LSTM_CTC_Tensorflow/README.md

 ![](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/blob/master/data/ico2-19c9d50d82.png)

+**Update 2017.11.6**:

+The competiton page is not available now, if you want to reproduce this result, please see this [issue](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/issues/2) about dataset， the lable file (a .txt file) is in the same folder with images after extracting .tar.gz file.

 ## Structure

 The images are first processed by a CNN to extract features, then these extracted features are fed into a LSTM for character recognition.